 Nurse photographed sympathy card for baby she is accused of killing, court told

+Nurse Lucy Letby photographed sympathy card for baby she is accused of killing, court told

 Nurse Lucy Letby photographed a sympathy card sent to the grieving parents of a baby girl to remember her “kind words”, a court has heard.